As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 Finally, there’s “viability,” which means evaluating what will be necessary for business success, such as market size and pricing.

 Of course, each of these pillars of product design are interconnected – and balancing all of these considerations is critical to success.
 For instance, a personal jetpack might be technically feasible and desirable to end users, but if they’re only willing to pay $200 for it and it costs $500 to manufacture, it’s going to fail.

-“At Design Concepts, one of our primary techniques to strike the right balance is using multidisciplinary teams that come at a challenge from multiple angles,” says Franchino.
+“At Delve, one of our primary techniques to strike the right balance is using multidisciplinary teams that come at a challenge from multiple angles,” says Franchino.
 “We also use rapid prototyping to iterate and pressure test ideas through all three lenses (Feasible, Viable and Desirable) to gain valuable early feedback that helps direct the development process.”

 2. Create a Relationship with the Product End Users